Modal Verbs in English | Practice 3

 Correct!

 Good job!
-This sentence expresses that there is some probability that something happened.
+This sentence expresses that there is some probability or a chance that something happened.

 Incorrect!

-How do you express that there is some probability, though not a very high one, that something happened?
+This sentence expresses that there is some likelihood, though not a very high one, that something happened.
+Try a modal verb that expresses that idea.

 Incorrect!